 BOB-4 is not designed to tolerate power supply shortcomings.
-Be certain that you have a stable 5VDC power supply, regulated to $\pm 5\%$ or better, BEFORE proceeding with BOB-4 application development.
+Be certain that you have a stable 5VDC power supply, regulated to ±5% or better, BEFORE proceeding with BOB-4 application development.
+Applied voltage must never exceed +5.500V under any circumstances, even for a microsecond.
 Higher voltages or poor regulation can cause permanent damage to the BOB-4 module, and such damage is not covered by the warranty.
 Power supply voltage overshoots must not occur at turn-on or turn-off time, or when power supply load conditions change.
-Application circuits should include an electrolytic bypass capacitor of $100\sim470$ uF near the +5V power supply input pin to BOB-4.
+Application circuits should include an electrolytic bypass capacitor of 100~470uF near the +5V power supply input pin to BOB-4.
 Switch-mode power supplies should include at least one extra L/C filter stage beyond the basic L/C components required for operation.
 Residual switching spikes should be suppressed to no more than a few millivolts at BOB-4's power supply input pin.
+A BOB-4 Power Supply Application Note is published at www.decadenet.com.

-Decade Engineering has confirmed that Elenco model XP-660 and XP-760 benchtop power supplies can generate severe output voltage transients at turn-off time, apparently due to arcing at the power switch contacts.
-These transients easily power through downstream voltage regulator chips and destroy modern digital ICs such as those used in BOB-4.
-Evidence shows that IC damage may be slight at first, but it's cumulative, and total failure soon develops.
-It's almost certain that other low-cost power supply units exhibit similar deficiencies.
-An arc suppression network added across PSU switch contacts may solve the problem, but this requires 100% confirmation!
-And please don't attempt modifications of this nature without a full understanding of the safety issues.
+Decade Engineering has confirmed that Elenco model XP-660 and XP-760 benchtop power supplies can generate severe output voltage transients at turn-off time, apparently due to arcing at power switch contacts and lack of inter-winding shields in the transformer.
+It's almost certain that other low-cost power supply units exhibit similar defects.
+These transients easily blast through downstream voltage regulator chips and destroy modern high-density ICs such as those in BOB-4.
+IC damage may be slight at first, but it's cumulative, and total failure soon develops.
+An arc suppression network added across PSU switch contacts might solve the problem, but full confirmation is required.
+Don't attempt modifications of this nature without a complete understanding of the safety issues.